echuraev/keyboard_layout/README.md

    ```
    local keyboard_layout = require("keyboard_layout")
    ```

 2. Create instance of keyboard widget.
 You can choose between text and graphical layout label, see below.
-Primary layout you can set by passing it to the `tui_layout` or `gui_layout` functions.
-After, you can call some other functions e.g. `add_additional_layout` for setting some additional layouts.
+Primary and Additional layouts can be set by `add_primary_layout` and `add_additional_layout` respectively.
 And when you add all necessary options to `kbdcfg` then you have to call `bind` functions.
 In this call all your settings will apply.

    2.1.
 Create text label:
    ```
-   local kbdcfg = keyboard_layout.tui_layout({
+   local kbdcfg = keyboard_layout.tui_layout()
-                      layouts = {
-                          {"English", "us" },
-                          {"Русский", "ru" }
-                      }
-                  })
+   kbdcfg.add_primary_layout("English", "us")
+   kbdcfg.add_primary_layout("Русский", "ru")

    kbdcfg.add_additional_layout("Deutsch",  "de")
    kbdcfg.add_additional_layout("Français", "fr")
    kbdcfg.bind()